-The Samsung Q70 looks functional rather than flashy, and while it retains the same basic styling as the rest of the 2019 QLED range it also reflects the lower price point.
+The Samsung Q70 QLED looks functional rather than flashy, and while it retains the same basic styling as the rest of Samsung's 2019 QLED range, it also reflects the lower price point.

 While it uses a lot of plastic, the design still has the 360-degree detail ethos used elsewhere in the line-up: that means a virtually bezel-less screen, a black border around the outer edge, and textured grooves at the rear.